smoll24/Sudoku-Java/README.md

 The project is implemented using Java and Swing for the graphical user interface.
 It follows the Model-View-Controller (MVC) design pattern, separating the game logic from the user interface.

+### Usage:
-To get started, clone the repository and compile the Java files.
+- To get started, clone the repository and compile the Java files.
+- Or use the Repl.it version, found here: https://replit.com/@smoll24/Sudoku-Java?v=1

 Contributions, bug reports, and feature requests are welcome.